 - branding and campaigns

 - public opinion research

 - news writing and editing

 - layout and design

 Delaware State has a campus chapter of the Public Relations Student Society of America (PRSSA), where students can network with working professionals.
 The campus chapter also sponsors resume writing and interviewing workshops.

 Delaware State’s Mass Communications instructors teach from experience.
 All have spent years in the communications industry and are able to convey both the theoretical and practical concepts that students need to build their careers.
 In public relations, the faculty includes David Skocik, author of Practical Public Relations for the Small Business and an active official in the Public Relations Society of America (PRSA).
 The mass communications faculty also includes documentary filmmakers, online journalists, and veterans of the newspaper, television, and radio industries.

 Research and Experience

-Students gain extensive public relations experience during their two field work experiences.
+Students gain extensive public relations and advertising experience during their two field work experiences.
 The first of these, an on-campus practicum, takes place during the junior year, and another (an off-campus internship) consumes the entire second semester of the senior year.
 These first-hand experiences play an invaluable role in helping students land their first job and transition into the workplace.